foxwallet/hc.foxwallet.com/blog/2024-09-15-aleo-app-tutorial.md

 <img src="/img/blog/aleo-app-tutorial/4.webp" width="320" />

 ### Send ALEO
-FoxWallet supportes 4 transfer methods for Aleo:
+FoxWallet supports 4 transfer methods for Aleo:
 - **Private Transfer**: from Private record to Private record.
 - **Public Transfer**: from Public balance to Public balance.
 - **Private record to public balance**: transfer ALEO from a private sender to a public recipient.